Assistant Professor, P.Eng

-- Sustainable concrete materials
+- Self-healing and ultra high-performance concrete materials

 - Advanced sensing implementation for structural monitoring